Your Guide to a Beautiful Lawn and Landscape from Early Cleanup through Planting Season

 What’s the best grass seed for Southwest Ohio lawns?

-For Southwest Ohio, a cool-season mix of Kentucky bluegrass, perennial ryegrass, and fine fescues works best for most lawns.
-For shadier areas, choose a shade-specific mix with higher percentages of fine fescues.
-Select a blend with more Kentucky bluegrass and perennial ryegrass for high-traffic areas for better durability.
-We carry quality grass seed options suited to all conditions in our region.
+For most lawns here, a cool-season mix of Kentucky bluegrass, perennial ryegrass, and fine fescues performs well.
+Shaded areas do better with a blend heavier on fine fescues.
+High-traffic areas hold up better with more bluegrass and ryegrass for durability.
+We carry seed options suited to our regional conditions.

 Do you deliver to residential addresses?

-Yes!
-We deliver bulk materials to residential properties throughout the Dayton and Cincinnati regions.
-Our delivery fees start as low as $39, and we can place the materials on your property.
-Call us for delivery availability and scheduling.
+Yes.
+Champion delivers bulk materials to residential properties throughout the Dayton and Cincinnati regions.
+Delivery fees start at $39, and we place materials directly on your property.
+Call any location to confirm delivery availability and scheduling.

 What pavers do you recommend for DIY projects?

-*From January 1, 2025, through December 31, 2025, Champion Mulch, LLC will donate $0.50 of the purchase price for every yard of mulch purchased online at www.gotochampion.com or at participating locations to St. Jude Children’s Research Hospital® to support its mission: Finding cures.
-Saving children.®”
+From January 1, 2026 through December 31, 2026, Champion Mulch & Landscape Supply will donate $0.50 of the purchase price for every retail yard of mulch purchased online at www.gotochampion.com or at participating locations to RMHC Dayton.